Mohamed-Fathy-Salah/nvim-cheat.sh/README.md

 ``cpp reverse number`` to search with and without comments respectively.

 CheatList and CheatListWithoutComments provides fuzzy finding from all available symbols.

+## Configuration

+Add to your lua configuation file the files that you want.

+`require("nvim-cheat").detectFileTypes = {'cpp', 'lua', 'python'}`

+Example:
+Working on a `cpp` file and typed `:Cheat reverse linked list`, you will get results for cpp language.

 ## Changing result layout
 By default result is displayed in a floating window.
 However, this may be